 Eriksen and Alli cover for Harry Kane absence as Spurs beat Saints

-Christian Eriksen and Dele Alli proved there is life after Harry Kane for Tottenham as each player hit the target in a battling 2-1 victory over Southampton.
-Kane's absence meant Son Heung-min led the line but it was Spurs' attacking midfielders who filled the void, with Eriksen breaking the deadlock before Alli won and then converted a penalty.
+Christian Eriksen and Dele Alli proved there is life after Harry Kane for Tottenham as each player hit the target in a battling 2-1 victory over Southampton. http://www.independent.ie/sport/soccer/eriksen-and-alli-cover-for-harry-kane-absence-as-spurs-beat-saints-35545329.html Christian Eriksen and Dele Alli proved there is life after Harry Kane for Tottenham as each player hit the target in a battling 2-1 victory over Southampton.

 Add your comments below